 At the end of the day, I guess Melbourne is a quirky little city with its tendency to both surprise and please.
 After walking 4.5 kilometres over three hours around Melbourne’s iconic city spots, the guided tour came to an end on the banks of the Yarra River.
 All of us clapped for the volunteer tour guide.
 Charlotte, her name was.
 It had been a very informative tour and the tourists took out their wallets.

 “Thanks so much.
-That was really fun,” I said, dropping sixty cents into her hands.
+That was really fun,” I said, dropping some coins into her hands.

 “Thank you, thank you!”
 Charlotte said, smiling and beaming.
 She looked stunned at our generosity, at a lost for words.
 She really shouldn’t be.
 She was so generous herself.